 William’s parents William (Snr) and his mother Ethel Priscilla had married in St. Ethelwold’s Church, Shotton – Page 43 No 86 29th June 1912 William Brotherstone (no age written down) Bachelor Ironworker Aston father David Brotherstone Blacksmith & Ethel Priscilla Price Humphries 25 Spinster 37, Brook Road, Shotton, father William Humphries Ironworker.
 After Banns.

-Witnesses:- Elizabeth HORTON & George Ernest McCADDON James J.J.
-ROBINSON, Curate Officiated.
+Witnesses:- Elizabeth Horton & George Ernest McCaddon.
+James J.J.
+Robbinson, Curate Officiated.

 The 1939 Register tells us that their son, young William Brotherstone had been born on the 10th November 1912, which was after the 1911 census was taken on the 2nd April 1911 and his wife Mary Alice was born on th3 6th November, the following year in 1913.
 On the register their address was Plot 5, Kingsway, Shotton.
 Probably a new property.
 This Register also tells us that William was a Cotton Spinner.

 Young William and Mary Alice Cooper had married in a Civil Ceremony in Holywell in 1938, (Flintshire (Mold) HOL/60/109)